 It’s good to keep in mind that each year curious bears really do open cars like cans of spam and help themselves to things that look and smell of interest.
 We had a good reminder this last visit when Tim walked past a bike rack at Curry Village in the early morning and saw a bicycle that had one-third of its seat bitten off!
 There it was.
 Or wasn’t.
 Our car was parked a short distance away with all 3 car seats, thankfully, still in place.

-Staying in the lodges and hotels
+Staying in Yosemite’s lodges and hotels

-When visiting the Yosemite Lodge, my reservations agent who was also a mother, recommended we bring the car seats into our room, which we did.
 That was also the trip when we had one of our most memorable arrivals at the park—when my daughter, who had been snoozing through all the windy curves of the decent into the valley—woke up in the tunnel with a hurl.
 (I tell you, those travel trays I’m always raving about are helpful in more ways than one, but the car seat still needed an additional cleaning.)
-We also carried all three car seats into our cramped room at the Wawona Hotel, but didn’t bother at Tenaya Lodge or Evergreen Lodge where it didn’t feel necessary.

 Staying in tents

 When tent camping in Yosemite, however, your tent is probably the last place you want to stash your car seat.
 If you only have one reasonably-sized car seat, and few other things that need to go into your bear-proof storage box, you may be able to stick it in there if it will help you sleep better (see bear box photo above for reference).
+If that won’t work, read on…

 Preparing for the trip

-Otherwise, your most reasonable other option is to keep the car seat—and car—as clean and scent-free as possible.
-We have a rule now that the kids cannot snack in the car on the way to Yosemite, which lasts about 35 minutes, but makes them much more careful when they do snack during the drive thereafter.
-I find the Snack Catchers to be helpful, but not foolproof.
-Ideally, we take a good snack/meal break outside of the car, and keep them drinking only water in the car.
+We have a rule now that our kids cannot snack in the car on the way to Yosemite, which lasts about 35 minutes.
+However, it makes them much more careful when they do snack during the drive thereafter.

-Before visiting Yosemite, now with our three small kids, we thoroughly clean the car before we leave, including taking the car seats out, removing the covers and dumping them upside down—I won’t tell you what riches we’ve uncovered there, particularly this last time when we were prepping for our third road trip of 2010!
-It’s a good idea to wash the car seat covers before you go, too, if your tots tend to snack and spill in the car.
+Before visiting Yosemite, now with our three small kids, we thoroughly clean the car before we leave, including taking the car seats out, removing the covers and dumping them upside down.
+I won’t tell you what riches we’ve uncovered there, particularly this last time when we were prepping for our third road trip of 2010!

 The straps are the more difficult part, and using scented wipes or sprays we realized was not the best idea for cleaning them before bear country.
 If they could use some cleaning, I’ve had luck with just a washcloth and really hot water.

-Once you’re there
+Once you’re at Yosemite

 Related posts and pages: